 Assessing impact on a Site's OUV should include consideration of the relevant policies for the World Heritage Site, the buffer zone and the setting.
 Assessment should cover issues such as specific attributes, designated assets and key views.
-This aerial view shows the Forth Bridge (top) in its wider context, with the Forth Road Bridge (centre) and the new Queensferry Crossing under construction (bottom).
-Visible from the Bridge and other key viewpoints, the new Crossing demonstrates that in some cases major change around the WHS can be accommodated without negative impact on the OUV of the Site. © Crown Copyright Historic Environment Scotland.
-Licensor canmore.org.uk

 The main tools for assessing impact on OUV are: